vimlet/node-sync/README.md

 # Fork
 Fork from original project with updated fibers dependencies to support newer Node releases.

+## Fibers
+If you are running 64-bit nodejs version 12.x or 14.x on Linux, OS X, or Windows (7 or later) then you should be able to install fibers from npm just fine.
+If you are running nodejs v10.x then you will need to use npm install fibers@4.
+Older versions of nodejs will require older and older version of fibers.

 # Introduction
 node-sync is a simple library that allows you to call any asynchronous function in synchronous way.
 The main benefit is that it uses javascript-native design - Function.prototype.sync function, instead of heavy APIs which you'll need to learn.
 Also, asynchronous function which was called synchronously through node-sync doesn't blocks the whole process - it blocks only current thread!